 1-2 packs of multi-colored manilla folders to match the jackets

-First, buy the fireproof safe.
+First, buy a fireproof safe.

 Portable fireproof safes are great for homes and apartments to keep all these items secure.
 The product I like to use for my clients is top-opening ones that look like filing bins, but you can use the other ones with the front opening with the plastic pockets that I use in this post.
 Below are fireproof safes I found on Amazon (affiliate).
-Note: if you click-through and purchase one, I will receive a small referral fee at no cost to you.
+Note: if you click through and purchase one, I will receive a small referral fee at no cost to you.
 Happy shopping.